pschmeichel2/classic_models_frontend_vue/README.md

 * Javascript (as programming language)

 ## How to install
-* "vue3" depends on its backend "spring2" and MySQL, so you should install and run them first.
+* "classic_models_frontend_vue" depends on its backend "classic_models_backend_spring" and MySQL, so you should install and run them first.
 * [Download and install node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 * [Install vue 2](https://v2.vuejs.org/v2/guide/installation.html) with "npm install vue"
 * You may find the [Vue CLI](https://cli.vuejs.org/) useful.
-* Clone this repository ("vue3")
+* Clone this repository ("classic_models_frontend_vue")
 * Open a terminal
 * Switch into the project directory
 * Run "npm install"

 ## How to run
-* Run the backend "spring2" first.
+* Run the backend "classic_models_backend_spring" first.
 This will use Port 8080.
-* Run "vue3".
+* Run "classic_models_frontend_vue".
 This will use Port 8081, and expect the backend at Port 8080.
 * For development: run "npm run serve"
 * For production: run "npm run build"